shawnbrown/datatest/docs/reference.rst

 ------------------------

-All of the value assertion methods, above, support optional keyword arguments for quickly filtering the rows to be tested.
+All of the value assertion methods, above, support optional keyword arguments to quickly filter the rows to be tested.

 The following example asserts that the subject's ``postal_code`` values match the reference's ``postal_code`` values but only for records where